microtrain/bootcamp/13-Express/07-UserApp.md

 ## Prep

-As with the authentication application we will need to to a little bit of prep before we build the app.
+As with the authentication application, we will need to do a little bit of prep before we build the app.
 We will need to add a non-API endpoint, update our Gulp process, and stub out (create a placeholder) for our users application.

 ### Non-API Endpoint